News

 Culture change

 On a higher level, JLA PSPs are an opportunity to foster a culture change, where true collaboration between patients and clinicians occurs.
 They gain a strong sense of their mutual stake in the future of research.
-PSPs aim to change research culture and the nature of funding decisions, and have a transformative effect on policy, organisations and people, as described in More Than a Top 10.
+PSPs aim to change research culture and the nature of funding decisions, and have a transformative effect on policy, organisations and people, as described in More Than a Top 10 (.PDF).
 Getting to this point necessitates a challenging process of partnership and collaboration, to understand different perspectives, develop trust and respect, and come to a consensus.
 It is doubtful that this sustained, embedded culture change is achievable within the constraints of a rapid version of the JLA method.
 It is probable that those involved in a rapid exercise may not find the experience as rewarding or feel as invested in the outputs, compared with those who are involved in a full JLA PSP.

 Conclusion and implications for the JLA PSP approach